 I see a lot of speculation on this.
 Some people say one leaf per colony.
 Some say remove one plant, bulb and all from every three colonies, or some other random, arbitrary number they've come up with.

-Don't get me wrong, I'm a conservationist, but the fact is people are going to harvest ramps, bulbs and all from public and private land whether we like it or not, and no one is going to walk around taking a single leaf here and there when they're in a field of ramps as far as the eyes can see, and more importantly, when no one else is watching.
+Don't get me wrong, I'm a conservationist, but the fact is people are going to harvest ramps, bulbs and all from public and private land whether we like it or not, and no one is going to walk around taking a single leaf here and there when they're in a field of wild leeks as far as the eyes can see, and more importantly, when no one else is watching.

 Until those studies are published though, here's some sustainable harvesting tips: